FireworksProject/jfdi/docs/create-devbox.md

 ### 4) Install Application Dependencies
+After you've exited the VM and are back on your local terminal, run

+	./deploy-build.sh 192.168.128

+where, again, '192.168.1.128' is substitued by the IP address the VM reported to you when it booted up last time.
+You'll need to put in the vagrant user password again, which happens to be 'vagrant', and you'll be prompted for it 3 times.

-Exit the VM and restart it from the local machine again using `vagrant reload`.
+Restart the VM from the local machine again using `vagrant reload`.
 Log back in with `vagrant ssh` and then build the server:

 	sudo ~/usr/bin/jfd build-server